kokblackbird/Crystal-Report-Versioner/README.md

  - Produces a zip artifact and replaces the Original with the Changed file
  - Cleans up duplicate Changed files if both were in the same folder
 - Revert to Last Change: restore the previously archived Original
-- Master Changelog per report: `ChangeLog-<reportName>.html` with links to zips
+- Master changelog per report: `ChangeLog-<reportName>.html` with links to zips
-- Optional Crystal?level analysis (when SAP runtime present):
+- Optional Crystal-level analysis (when SAP runtime present):
  - Record Selection Formula
  - Formula fields / Parameter fields
  - Table list changes